Ritika821/Automobile-Power-BI-Dashboard/README.md

 ## Conclusion :

 This project is helpful for both customers as well as companies.
 For customer, it will help them to know which brand is highly sold and which brand has affordable rate.
 For companies, it will help them to know which dealer can generate higher profit, which state has high rate of sales and which has low rate of sales, in which state different categories are sold and in what amount so that they can plan the strategy for maximizing their profit with lesser cost.
-They can also check that in which state State Tax is higher and in which it is affordable in order to plan the minimum transportation cost.
+They can also check that in which of the state, State Tax is higher and in which it is affordable in order to plan the minimum transportation cost.
 We can derive more information from this dashboard according to our requirement.

 ---------------------------------------------------------------------------------------------------------------------------------------------------